A Direct Primary Care Micro-clinic

 Lengthy visits, allowing time for symptoms to be understood in context, provide us the opportunity to address root causes of complex symptoms.

 All illnesses are bio-psycho-social.
 We take the time to address the social and psychological dimensions of your medical conditions to help you fully heal.

 Dr. Katie Brown

 Hello!
 I'm Dr. Katie Brown, founder (and sole employee) of Grounded Serpent Family Practice.
-I am currently a family medicine resident in Urbana, Illinois with plans to graduate in the summer of 2023.
+I am currently a family medicine resident in Urbana, Illinois with plans to graduate in the fall of 2023.

 It has been my dream to own my own micro-clinic since I was in undergrad.
 I dreamt of relating to my patients as neighbors and friends rather than customers.
 Through my personal experience with chronic fatigue syndrome, I have come to value thinking outside the box of conventional medical care while still remaining grounded in evidence-based therapies.
 I believe in emphasizing the foundations of health while exploring the root causes of my patient's symptoms, partnering with them to create a treatment plan that fits their goals and values.
 I believe in utilizing the full spectrum of available therapies according to individual needs.